 The Department of Health's Bureau of EMS website will always contain the most current version of the EMS protocols, the scope of practice for each level of provider, important EMS Information Bulletins, and many other helpful resources.
-This information can be accessed online at www.health.state.pa.us.
-The Statewide ALS Protocols may be directly printed or downloaded into a PDA, smart phone, or tablet for easy reference.
+This information can be accessed online at www.health.pa.gov.
+The Statewide ALS Protocols may be directly printed or downloaded into a mobile device for easy reference.

-The Department is committed to providing Pennsylvania's EMS providers with the most up-to-date protocols, and to do this requires periodic updates.
-The protocols will be reviewed annually, and EMS providers are encouraged to provide recommendations for improvement at any time.
-Comments should be directed to the Commonwealth EMS Medical Director, Pennsylvania Dept of Health, Bureau of EMS, Room 606, 625 Forster Street, Harrisburg, PA 17120.
+The Department is committed to providing Pennsylvania's EMS providers with the most upto-date protocols, and to do this requires periodic updates.
+The protocols will be reviewed regularly, and EMS providers are encouraged to provide recommendations for improvement at any time.
+Comments should be directed to the Commonwealth EMS Medical Director, Pennsylvania Department of Health, Bureau of EMS, 1310 Elmerton Avenue, Harrisburg, PA 17110.

-Joseph W. Schmider Director Bureau of Emergency Medical Services Pennsylvania Department of Health Douglas F. Kupas, MD Commonwealth EMS Medical Director Bureau of Emergency Medical Services Pennsylvania Department of Health
+Dylan Ferguson Director Bureau of Emergency Medical Services Pennsylvania Department of Health Douglas F. Kupas, MD, EMT-P, FAEMS Commonwealth EMS Medical Director Bureau of Emergency Medical Services Pennsylvania Department of Health